Rewriting /tag/* to /tags/* with Cloudflare Workers

 DNS and proxy prerequisites

-• Route patterns work with wildcards, but put them at the start of hostnames or end of paths, like example.com/tag/, not example.com//tag/* (that's invalid).
-Specific routes win over general ones, so use them when mixing patterns.
+Route patterns work with wildcards at the start of hostnames or end of paths, like example.com/tag/.
+Putting wildcards mid-path (example.com//tag/*) is invalid.
+Specific routes win over general ones.

 Optional: broader coverage

-• To run the Worker on the whole site, set the route to example.com/* and keep the code check so it only rewrites /tag/* while letting other paths pass through.
-This means the Worker runs more often but cuts down on extra routes.
+Set the route to example.com/_ and keep the code check so it only rewrites /tag/_.
+Other paths pass through, and the Worker runs more often but you manage fewer routes.

 Quick edits in the dashboard

-• For small tweaks, use the dashboard's Quick Edit (it's like VS Code in the browser) to change code, preview, and redeploy without local tools.
+For small tweaks, use the dashboard's Quick Edit (VS Code in the browser) to change code, preview, and redeploy without local tools.
 Save Wrangler for CI/CD or bigger projects.